gbeine/prosody-modules/mod_log_ringbuffer/README.markdown

 :   The size, in bytes, of the buffer.
 When the buffer fills,
     old data will be overwritten by new data.

+`lines`
+:   If specified, preserves the latest N complete lines in the
+    buffer.
+The `size` option is ignored when this option is set.

 `filename`
 :   The name of the file to dump logs to when triggered.